hkust-taco/superf/README.md

 ### Commands and validating our claims

 Running the main MLscript tests only requires the Scala Build Tool installed.
-In the terminal, run `sbt mlscriptJVM/test`.
+In the SBT shell, `mlscriptJVM/test`.

 Running the ts2mls MLscript tests requires NodeJS, and TypeScript in addition.
-In the terminal, run `sbt ts2mlsTest/test`.
+In the SBT shell, run `ts2mlsTest/test`.

 You can also run all tests simultaneously.
-In the terminal, run `sbt test`.
+In the SBT shell, run `test`.

 Test output is inserted **in place** in the test file after each corresponding block, as comments beginning with `//│`.
 This makes it very easy and convenient to see the test results for each code block.